Search

 Wangari Maathai with tree sapling (credit: file photo)

 Wangari Maathai was a powerful voice for environmental conservation, tree planting, and human dignity in Africa.
-She was a Kenyan biologist and the first East African women to receive a PhD.
-Wangari established The Greenbelt Movement empowering women in Kenya to plant trees and she received the Nobel Peace Prize in 2004 for these efforts.
+She was a Kenyan biologist and the first East African women to receive a doctorate.
+Wangari established The Greenbelt Movement that empowering village women in Kenya to plant trees.
+Wangari received the Nobel Peace Prize in 2004 for her forest restoration efforts.

 Wangari Maathai (credit: School of the Environment,Yale)

-The most recent recipient was Léonidas Nzigiyimpa from Burundi.
-He gave his reasons for becoming a 'forest champion' after receiving the Prize in 2019.
+A recent recipient was Léonidas Nzigiyimpa from Burundi who gave his reasons for becoming a 'forest champion' upon receiving his award.

-Wangari Maathai said she often felt like the little hummingbird in an African fable.
-The fluttering bird was using its tiny wings to try and put out a forest fire while the other forest creatures watched.
-In her telling of the tale, she would always end by saying: I do what I can, and that was a great deal.
+Wangari Maathai said she often felt like the little hummingbird in an ancient African fable.
+The fluttering bird was using its tiny wings to try and put out a fire while the other forest creatures watched.
+In her telling of the tale, Wangari would always end by saying: I do what I can.
+From my experience, that was a great deal.
 The Wangari Maathai Foundation continues her pioneering environmental work and inspiration.
 WHB

 Print